 Constructing, altering and decommissioning wells, and installing well pumps are restricted activities in British Columbia.
-As such, all drillers and pump installers must be registered with the government to legally operate in the province.
+As such, in most cases drillers and pump installers must be registered with the government to legally operate in the province (or be operating under the direct supervision of a registered well driller, registered well pump installer or a professional hydrogeologist or geotechnical engineer).
 In order to become registered and listed on the Register of Well Drillers or Register of Well Pump Installers (S.8 and S.10 of GWPR), the individual must apply to the deputy comptroller at the Ministry of Environment and Climate Change Strategy by completing a registration form, located here: Application for registration of well driller and well pump installer

 To become registered, you must hold a Certificate of Qualification (CoQ) issued by a recognized authority.
 In British Columbia, a CoQ for a well driller or well pump installer can be obtained through SkilledTradesBC (formerly ITA).
 SkilledTradesBC issues CoQs for three classes of well driller (Water Well Driller, Geotechnical/Environmental Driller, Geoexchange Driller) and for Well Pump Installers.
 The BCGWA and GeoExchange BC assist SkilledTradesBC in vetting applications submitted by those wishing to challenge the SkilledTradesBC certification exams.

 If you wish to challenge the SkilledTradesBC certification exam for your trade, you must demonstrate having at least 4,860 hours of applicable work experience.
 Applicants who challenge the exam must obtain a score of 70% to pass.

 The BCGWA have compiled the following list of resources to help candidates prepare for the SkilledTradesBC exam:

 Water Well Driller:

 Geotechnical / Environmental Driller: